spdskatr/doingmybest/content/posts/first-crossword.md

 Why didn't I just change the clue?
 Well, I realised that the clue, when interpreted literally, is also a really good definition for Nim's personality.
 For lack of a better word, it's a cute clue!

 This property of cryptic clues is sometimes called [&amp;lit.](https://en.wikipedia.org/wiki/Cryptic_crossword#.22.26lit..22), and they're like regular cryptic clues but wrapped up nicely with a double bow.
-Typically these clues end in an exclamation mark, but since I didn't expect any knowledge on Nim's personality from, well, anyone, I didn't include one.
+These clues end in an exclamation mark to signal to the solver that there's something really cool going on.

 ## 18 down